List of French flat horse races

 A list of notable flat horse races which take place annually in France, under the authority of France Galop, including all conditions races which currently hold Group 1, 2 or 3 status in the European Pattern.

+Group status is conferred by the European Pattern Committee, which sanctions races across the principal European racing nations as Group 1, 2, 3 or Listed and reviews the classification each year, upgrading, downgrading or merging races.
+France Galop publishes the resulting French programme annually, its 2026 flat black type brochure appearing on 19 February 2026.